Dreambound

 How Do I Register for a CNA Exam?

-To register for a CNA exam in California, the applicant must be at least 16 years of age, have completed a training program approved by the Department of California, and have obtained a criminal record clearance.
+To register for a CNA exam in California, you must be at least 16 years of age, have completed a training program approved by the Department of California, and have obtained a criminal record clearance.

-Once you have everything you need and pass the testing, you can submit your application with a copy of the Request for Live Scan Service to the California Department of Public Health.
-Allow at least 30 days for CDPH to receive the test results from Credentia.
+Once you have everything you need and pass the test, you can submit your application with a copy of the Request for Live Scan Service to the California Department of Public Health.
+Allow at least 60 days for CDPH to receive the test results from Credentia or D&S.

 The CNA exam is the most important part of becoming certified.
 Because we want you to ace your exam, we have prepared a brief manual on how you can prepare for your CNA examination!
 You might feel a sudden burst of pressure and stress before taking the exam, but always stay calm and confident with your skills and learning.